 Entrepreneur’s Board of Directors Guide

-Check out the extremely detailed guide to help entrepreneurs set up a Board of Directors.
-It is available online at the Telecommunications Development Fund, a venture capital firm for companies in the telecommunications industry.
+It came from the Telecommunications Development Fund, a venture capital firm for companies in the telecommunications industry.
 (The guide applies to a corporation in any line of business, and not just to telecomm firms.)

 This guide is quite practical.
 It is designed for small businesses that are setting up a Board for the first time.
 It assumes the entrepreneur has no experience with a Board of Directors, and covers: